What are traditional Japanese patterns?

 We will gradually introduce traditional Japanese patterns that have never faded away and continue to color our daily lives.

-Handicrafts designed with a turtle shell pattern
+Handicrafts designed with a checkered pattern

 This pattern is often used in traditional Japanese crafts.
 For your reference, here are some of the pieces we carry at Takumi Japan.